pagkly/Zed/Investopedia3/Efficient Market Hypothesis (EMH).md

 ### Can markets be inefficient?

 There are certainly some markets that are less efficient than others.
-An [inefficient market](https://www.investopedia.com/terms/i/inefficientmarket.asp) is one in which an asset's prices do not accurately reflect its true value, which may occur for several reasons.
-Market inefficiencies may exist due to information asymmetries, a lack of buyers and sellers (i.e. low [liquidity](https://www.investopedia.com/terms/l/liquidity.asp)), high transaction costs or delays, market psychology, and human emotion, among other reasons.
+An [[inefficient market]](https://www.investopedia.com/terms/i/inefficientmarket.asp) is one in which an asset's prices do not accurately reflect its true value, which may occur for several reasons.
+Market inefficiencies may exist due to information asymmetries, a lack of buyers and sellers (i.e. low [[liquidity]](https://www.investopedia.com/terms/l/liquidity.asp)), high transaction costs or delays, market psychology, and human emotion, among other reasons.
 Inefficiencies often lead to [deadweight losses](https://www.investopedia.com/terms/d/deadweightloss.asp).
 In reality, most markets do display some level of inefficiencies, and in the extreme case an inefficient market can be an example of a [market failure](https://www.investopedia.com/terms/m/marketfailure.asp).

 Accepting the EMH in its purest ([strong](https://www.investopedia.com/terms/s/strongform.asp)) form may be difficult as it states that all information in a [market](https://www.investopedia.com/terms/m/market.asp), whether public or private, is accounted for in a stock's price.
 However, modifications of EMH exist to reflect the degree to which it can be applied to markets:

--   [Semi-strong efficiency](https://www.investopedia.com/terms/s/semistrongform.asp) - This form of EMH implies all public (but not [non-public](https://www.investopedia.com/terms/m/materialinsiderinformation.asp)) information is calculated into a stock's current share price.
-Neither [fundamental](https://www.investopedia.com/terms/f/fundamentalanalysis.asp) nor [technical analysis](https://www.investopedia.com/terms/t/technicalanalysis.asp) can be used to achieve superior gains.
+-   [[Semi-strong efficiency]](https://www.investopedia.com/terms/s/semistrongform.asp) - This form of EMH implies all public (but not [[non-public]](https://www.investopedia.com/terms/m/materialinsiderinformation.asp)) information is calculated into a stock's current share price.
+Neither [[fundamental]](https://www.investopedia.com/terms/f/fundamentalanalysis.asp) nor [technical analysis](https://www.investopedia.com/terms/t/technicalanalysis.asp) can be used to achieve superior gains.
--   [Weak efficiency](https://www.investopedia.com/terms/w/weakform.asp) \- This type of EMH claims that all past prices of a stock are reflected in today's stock price.
+-   [[Weak efficiency]](https://www.investopedia.com/terms/w/weakform.asp) \- This type of EMH claims that all past prices of a stock are reflected in today's stock price.
 Therefore, technical analysis cannot be used to predict and beat the market.

 ### What can make a market more efficient?

 The more participants are engaged in a market, the more efficient it will become as more people compete and bring more and different types of information to bear on the price.
-As markets become more active and liquid, [arbitrageurs](https://www.investopedia.com/terms/a/arbitrageur.asp) will also emerge, profiting by correcting small inefficiencies whenever they might arise and quickly restoring efficiency.
+As markets become more active and liquid, [[arbitrageurs]](https://www.investopedia.com/terms/a/arbitrageur.asp) will also emerge, profiting by correcting small inefficiencies whenever they might arise and quickly restoring efficiency.